wesson-yi/dotfiles/README.md

  * `s` + one letter - EasyMotion search bidirectional letters
  * `/` - EasyMotion search with `Tab`/`S-Tab` to scroll and `Enter` to select
  * `,mc` - mark this word for MultiCursor (like sublime).
 Use `Ctrl-n` (next), `Ctrl-p` (prev), `Ctrl-x`(skip) to add more cursors, then do normal vim things like edit the word.
- * `gK` - Opens the documentation for the word under the cursor.
+ * `gK` - Opens the documentation in Dash for the word under the cursor.
+ * `gD` - Opens the documentation in code for the word under the cursor.
  * Spacebar - Sneak - type two characters to move there in a line.
 Kind of like vim's `f` but more accurate.
  * `:Gsearch foo` - global search, then do your normal `%s/search/replace/g` and follow up with `:Greplace` to replace across all files.
 When done use `:wall` to write all the files.

 #### File Navigation